-4.7.
-Is participation planned for people from vulnerable groups (e.g., children, refugees, the elderly, those in need of care, or who are cognitively impaired)?
-What steps are taken to protect them from exploitation or stigmatisation?
+4.8.
+Is the participation of people from vulnerable groups planned? (e.g., children, refugees, the elderly, those in need of care, or who are cognitively impaired) What steps are taken to protect them from exploitation or stigmatisation?

 If you work with children or vulnerable groups of any age, you need to take a number of protective measures.
 For example, if children participate in a research project at school, it is important to ensure not only consent from their parents, but also that time for the project does not reduce their break time, and that they know that it will not impact their grades.